How to Engage Your Employees in Embracing Change…Meet People Where They Are

 He opened by telling the group that he understood how they felt.
 Sad.
 Uncertain.
 Scared.
 He talked with open, heartfelt sorrow about the leadership team’s distress over having to let good people go, and outlined what they had done to help those folks.
 (This happens to be a great company that takes very good care of its employees, and did so in this instance.)

 In short, he validated their feelings.
-But then he helped them move on, explaining the three stages of the Change Curve, and assuring them that together, they would all reach Stages 2 and 3, and come out stronger in the end.
+But then he helped them move on, explaining the three stages of the Change Curve and assuring them that together, they would all reach Stages 2 and 3, and come out stronger in the end.

 With that, he asked everyone in the room to advance one row, representing the first step – the Transition Stage.
 The front row remained open, representing the promise of Stage 3 – New Beginnings.
 And at that moment, everyone in the room was moved and motivated to learn what’s next and what their respective roles would be.